 In addition to the mud baths, SPA Salino also offers a range of other wellness treatments, such as hot stone massages, aromatherapy, and reflexology.

 The centre is set in a tranquil environment, surrounded by gardens and natural salt pans (there is a handmade salt company here), providing a peaceful and relaxing atmosphere.

 Turtle Bay, Nha Trang, Việt Nam

-Nha Trang has long been famed for its natural mud bath and herbal treatments and now has the one and only luxury, private mud bath with ocean views in Nha Trang.
+Nha Trang has long been famed for its natural mud bath and herbal treatments and has the one and only luxurious private mud bath with ocean views in Nha Trang.

 Rio Negro Hot Springs and Waterfalls

 Guanacaste, Costa Rica